 While employment growth and unemployment rates vary across Australia, on the whole Australia’s regional economies are getting stronger.
 This is despite the transition away from the mining boom.

 In the first four years of the Coalition Government, employment has grown by at least 165,000 outside capital cities.
-In the last year, at least 46,000 new jobs have been created.
+In the last year, at least 46,000 new jobs have been created in regional Australia.

 Unemployment in regional Australia is falling.
 In fact, unemployment is now lower in regional Australia than in capital cities.
 (Over the last year unemployment has averaged 5.6% in regional Australia, compared to 5.7% in cities.)